Resource Sharing Modeling

 Motivation

-The results of this work will be to produce models that capture how resource sharing affects performance.
-With this information we will better be able to understand how to optimize applications, operating system schedulers, and hardware to maximize the performance of applications sharing resources.
+This work focuses on techniques to collect information about resource usage and models that capture how resource sharing affects performance.
+With this information we can understand how to optimize applications, operating system schedulers, and hardware to maximize the performance of applications sharing resources.

 Long Term Goal